Last updated: 28 May 2026

 Frequently Asked Questions

-Common questions about insurance in France, answered clearly
+Common questions about insurance in France, answered clearly.

-Is health insurance mandatory in France?
+Is health insurance mandatory in France in 2026?

 How much does health insurance cost in France?